Updated: Mar 27

 Eat for Appetite Management

-Eating five or six meals a day may assist with appetite management by maintaining satiety between main meals.
+Eating five or six meals daily may assist with appetite management by maintaining satiety between main meals.
 This means you’ll be less likely to overeat at meals.
 If you are active and have large energy requirements, you’ll also need to spread your food intake over the day.

 However, for some people, eating every three hours may have a negative impact on weight management.